mardiros/casualcms/README.rst

 * Tests error format in API

-* Do a popup to fillout the root page

 * Implement default site

 * Ensure we can't delete a page if it is associated to a site

-* Implement site update

 * Test all unauthenticated calls